 On June 24, 2022, we provided via press release an update on the progress of the PACT Act Exemption, following our successful implementation of the controls, processes and systems required by the USPS in connection with the shipment of ENDS products.
-We expect the ability to fulfill ENDS orders with the USPS to allow us to reduce shipping costs, decrease fulfillment times and enhance the overall customer experience for approved wholesale customers.
+We currently possess the ability to fulfill ENDS orders with the USPS which allows us to reduce shipping costs, decrease fulfillment times and enhance the overall customer experience for approved wholesale customers.

-Reverse Stock Split
+Reverse Stock Splits